usarscotus/legal-directory/frcp/rule_37.md

 (i) a party or a party's officer, director, or managing agent—or a person designated under Rule 30(b)(6) or 31(a)(4)— fails, after being served with proper notice, to appear for that person's deposition; or

-(ii) a party, after being properly served with interrogatories under Rule 33 or a request for inspection under Rule 34 , fails to serve its answers, objections, or written response.
+&nbsp;&nbsp;(ii) a party, after being properly served with interrogatories under Rule 33 or a request for inspection under Rule 34 , fails to serve its answers, objections, or written response.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Certification.
 A motion for sanctions for failing to answer or respond must include a certification that the movant has in good faith conferred or attempted to confer with the party failing to act in an effort to obtain the answer or response without court action.